solhuebner/PCA9685-Arduino/README.md

 // Testing our second servo has found that -90° sits at 128, 0° at 324, and +90° at 526.
 // Since 324 isn't precisely in the middle, a cubic spline will be used to smoothly
 // interpolate PWM values, which will account for said discrepancy.
 Additionally, since
-// 324 is closer to 128 than 526, there is less resolution in the -90° to 0° range, and
+// 324 is closer to 128 than 526, there is slightly less resolution in the -90° to 0°
-// more in the 0° to +90° range.
+// range while slightly more in the 0° to +90° range.
 PCA9685_ServoEvaluator pwmServo2(128,324,526);

 void setup() {